akdevops12/ansible/README.md

   host_key_checking = false

-  To search a specific line on a file we have to tape in exec mode :
-  / follow by the word that you are looking for.
+  To search a specific line  of a file in vi, we can go to exec mode, Then type / follow by the word that you are looking for.

   for example : look for "host_key_checking"